BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ![nomodfixerpng.png](/tutorials/nomodfixerpng.png =x400)

 Mod fixer will also sometimes be baked into the mod you are installing, one popular mod is for example the mod Basket of Equipment.
 In that case you do not necessarily need the mod fixer, as you will already have mod fixer because of that mod.

+Sometimes when you use Mod Fixer, and not Improved UI, you may get an error: "Cannot create a working story".
+This means Mod Fixer is working.
+Press "OK" or ESC to just ignore it and keep moving on.

 You can see in BG3MM if the mod has mod fixer embedded into the mod or the mod uses/needs Script Extender.
 Highlighted below: